Sharp microlocal Kakeya--Nikodym estimates for eigenfunctions with applications: Introduction

 As noted above, the isotropic microlocal Kakeya--Nikodym norm was introduced by Blair and Sogge \cite{blair2015refined} in the study of spectral projectors.
 Around the same time, Guth \cite{guth2016restriction} introduced a related mixed norm in the Fourier restriction setting, which, in our notation, may be written as

 where $\theta$ ranges over frequency caps of radius $\lambda^{-1/2}$, and

-Inspired by Guth’s mixed norm, Gan and the second author, in their work on local smoothing estimates for wave equations \cite{gan2025local}, introduced the concept of ``wave-packet density,'' which turns out to be closely related to the isotropic microlocal Kakeya--Nikodym norm.
+Inspired by Guth's mixed norm, Gan and the second author, in their work on local smoothing estimates for wave equations \cite{gan2025local}, introduced the concept of ``wave-packet density,'' which turns out to be closely related to the isotropic microlocal Kakeya--Nikodym norm.

 The $L^2$ average $\sup_{\theta}\|f_\theta\|_{L^2_{\rm avg}}$ works well in the Fourier restriction problem.
 In particular, it serves as an effective substitute for the $L^\infty$ norm and behaves well under induction on scales.
 However, in the context of spectral projectors, it is less effective, as it fails to detect concentration along a single tube in the sense of \eqref{BS-microlocal-infor}.
 By contrast, the microlocal profile in \eqref{BS-microlocal-infor} itself is essentially $L^\infty$-type and captures such concentration, but it interacts poorly with induction on scales.
 Although Blair and Sogge did not use an induction-on-scales argument in their works, the microlocal Kakeya--Nikodym norm $\|\cdot\|_{\MKN(\lambda)}$ fits well within this scheme: it retains the scale-stable advantages of \eqref{eq:L2avg} while still detecting the concentration measured by \eqref{BS-microlocal-infor}.
 The isotropic microlocal Kakeya--Nikodym norm thus appears to provide a natural framework for studying spectral projectors for general manifolds.
-As mentioned earlier, \eqref{eq:micc} in Theorem \ref{theo main5} is generally sharp for all odd dimensions.
-It would be of great interest to determine whether \eqref{eq:micc} holds on the larger range $ 2\,\frac{3n+2}{3n-2} \le p \le 2\,\frac{n+1}{n-1} $ in even dimensions, as predicted by \cite{minicozzi1997negative}.